-G. Rental income
+F. Rental income

-The Group rented out an office to D-Link (shanghai) and the rental income for the years ended December 31, 2020 and 2019 was \$135 thousand and \$431 thousand, respectively.
-As of December 31, 2020 and 2019, the amounts had been collected.
+The Group rented out an office to D-Link (shanghai) and the rental income for the years ended December 31, 2020 was \$135 thousand the amounts had been collected.

-H. Various advances
+G. Various advances

-As of December 31, 2020 and 2019, the receivable from related parties due to the payment on behalf of the Grpup by other current assets were as follows:
+As of December 31, 2021 and 2020, the receivable and payable from related parties due to the payment on behalf of the Group, which were recognized as other current assets and other current liabilities, were as follows: